corneliusdavid/GitTest/README.md

 back on the laptop, is the phrase still cached? nope. darn it! the documentation is so poor with this...  arg!

+on my main desktop, I've successully configured the cache to last awhile.